Find My Cancer Drug

 Ziv-afilbercept is a type of anti-angiogenesis agent.
 It works by blocking the action of a protein called vascular endothelial growth factor (VEGF), which may prevent the growth of new blood vessels that tumors need to grow.
 In essence, it kills tumors by cutting off their blood supply.

-Ziv-afilbercept is given by intravenous (into a vein) infusion over an hour.
+Ziv-afilbercept is given by intravenous (IV, into a vein) infusion, over an hour, every two weeks.
 The dose you receive is based on your body size and will be determined by your oncology team.

 Tips to preventing infection:

 - Washing hands, both yours and your visitors, is the best way to prevent the spread of infection.